drcoul/StorOfWealth/doc/README.md

 ### OSX

-Drag LasVegasCoin-Qt to your applications folder, and then run LasVegasCoin-Qt.
+Drag StorOfWealth-Qt to your applications folder, and then run StorOfWealth-Qt.

 ### Need Help?